photoprism/photoprism-docs/docs/getting-started/troubleshooting/browsers.md

 ### Getting Error Details ###

 If possible, please also include the error type, error message, and URL of the affected resource when submitting a support request.
-You may find this information in the browser console:
+You may find this information in the browser console.
+It is perfectly fine to take screenshots instead of writing it down.

 #### Chrome, Chromium, and Edge ####